)

 Jabra hearing aids from Costco

-Jabra Enhance Pro 10 rechargeable hearing aids contain built-in lithium-ion rechargeable batteries and come with a charger included in the purchase price.
-These aids are expected to get a full day of battery life on a single 3-hour charge, and you can also opt for a Premium Charger case with 3 extra charges for on-the-go power without being connected to a power source.
+These aids are expected to get a full day of battery life (about 24-30 hours) on a single 3-hour charge with the rechargeable models, and you can also opt for a Premium Charger case with 3 extra charges for on-the-go power without being connected to a power source.
+You'll get about 7-10 days of battery life with the battery-powered models.

 Philips hearing aids from Costco

-Costco's new, high-performance HearLink 9040 hearing aids come in six colors and four different styles, including a rechargeable receiver-in-the-canal (RIC) hearing aid and a smaller miniRITE version that uses a size 312 disposable battery and is available in three technology levels.
-Their AI Sound Technology “trains the hearing aid to first listen to speech in noise, then apply the learning to make speech clearer even in noisy environments.”
-Now featuring SoundProtect, HearLink 9040 aids are designed to automatically reduce unwanted sudden loud noises, as well as the impact of wind and handling noise—like when you put on or adjust the device, or have a cap or scarf rub against it.
+With the SoundProtect feature, HearLink 9040 and 9050 aids are designed to automatically reduce unwanted sudden loud noises, as well as the impact of wind and handling noise—like when you put on or adjust the device, or have a cap or scarf rub against it.

-HearLink models are Made for iPhone, providing wireless hands-free audio streaming from your iPhone, iPad, and iPod, and support direct Android audio streaming through Android ASHA (for Android, you hear conversation through the hearing aids, but must talk into the phone receiver to be heard by the other party).
+HearLink models are Made for iPhone, providing wireless hands-free audio streaming from your iPhone, iPad, and iPod, and support direct Android audio streaming through Android ASHA (for Android, you hear the conversation through the hearing aids but must talk into the phone receiver to be heard by the other party).
 They also feature multichannel directional microphones and active noise management responding to changes in your listening environment.

 Rexton hearing aids from Costco